w3f/polkadot-wiki/docs/learn/learn-parachains.md

 ), in which an unknown attacker double spent 219_500 ETC (~1.1 million USD).
 This was followed by two more 51% attacks on ETC.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} overcomes security scalability concerns since it gravitates all the economic incentives to the relay chain and allows the parachains to tap into stronger guarantees at genesis.
+Polkadot overcomes security scalability concerns since it gravitates all the economic incentives to the relay chain and allows the parachains to tap into stronger guarantees at genesis.
 Sovereign chains must expend much more effort to grow the value of their coin so that it is sufficiently secure against well-funded attackers.

 ### PoW vs Parachain Model

-Let's compare the standard sovereign security model that exists on current proof-of-work (PoW) chains to that of the shared security of
+Let's compare the standard sovereign security model that exists on current proof-of-work (PoW) chains to Polkadot's shared security model.
+Bitcoin, Zcash, and their derivatives, must bootstrap their independent network of miners and maintain a competitive portion of honest hashing power.
-{{ polkadot: Polkadot. :polkadot }}{{ kusama: Kusama. :kusama }} Chains secured by their security models, like Bitcoin, Zcash, and their derivatives, must bootstrap their independent network of miners and maintain a competitive portion of honest hashing power.
 Since mining is becoming a larger industry that increasingly centralizes key players, it is becoming more real that a single actor may control enough hash power to attack a chain.

 This means that smaller chains that cannot maintain a secure amount of hash power on their networks could potentially be attacked by a large mining cartel at the simple whim of redirecting its hash